dfinke/dfinke.github.io/_posts/2020-08-01-PowerShell-Microservice-Hello-World.md

 You setup your GitHub repo, create your `Dockerfile`, then you, your colleagues, and others can easily get to your latest implementation quickly and easily.
 This includes running it in an isolated environment, on the operating system you designate, and including modules/components you need to ship with your scripts.

-Here are a few lines of PowerShell, using `Docker` commands to build and run the PowerShell Microservice on you local machine in an isolated container
+Here are a few lines of PowerShell, using `Docker` commands to build and run the PowerShell Microservice on you local machine in an isolated container.

 ```powershell
 $name = "powershellmicroservice"